sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/IOP/Deployment/_index.md

 wget -q https://github.com/cs3org/reva/blob/master/examples/sciencemesh/sciencemesh.toml

 ```
-1. In the example config you need to edit the denoted as **[vars]**.
+1. In the example config you need to edit the section denoted as **[vars]**.
 Replace `your.revad.org` with your actual domain.
-1. If you have a Kubernetes deployment with an ingress and a route:
+2. If you have a Kubernetes deployment with an ingress and a route:
   - Set the `external_reva_endpoint` var to your actual externally-visible route to reva.
-  - In the [http.services.ocmprovider] section, set a `webdav_root` to include your route, e.g. `/iop/remote.php/dav/ocm/`
+  - In the `[http.services.ocmprovider]` section, set a `webdav_root` to include your route, e.g. `/iop/remote.php/dav/ocm/`
-1. Replace `your.efss.org` with the actual endpoint of your EFSS system.
+3. Replace `your.efss.org` with the actual endpoint of your EFSS system.
-1. Define appropriate secrets in the [vars] section: the `efss_shared_secret` must match the `oc_appconfig.configvalue` in your EFSS DB for `oc_appconfig.app_id` = `sciencemesh`
+4. Define appropriate secrets in the [vars] section: the `efss_shared_secret` must match the `oc_appconfig.configvalue` in your EFSS DB for `oc_appconfig.app_id` = `sciencemesh`
-1. Provide appropriate SSL full chain certificate and key files in the [http] section
+5. Provide appropriate SSL full chain certificate and key files in the [http] section

 If you want to terminate the SSL connection to reva at your reverse proxy system (e.g. at your Kubernetes ingress), then you can configure reva to use http instead.
 For that, you need to follow these steps:
 1. Remove the `certfile` and `keyfile` entries from the [http] section.